zhaoyul/aposd-vs-clean-code/README.md

 strategic?
 Without guidance it will be tempting for developers to keep putting off refactoring.

->**UB:** If you familiarize yourself with the literature on TDD, you'll find that putting off refactoring is strongly discouraged.
-While thinking about design is strongly encouraged.

 TDD is similar to the One Thing Rule we discsused earlier in that it is
 biased: it provides very strong and clear instructions pushing developers in one direction (in this case, acting tactically) with only vague guidance in the other direction (designing more strategically).
 As a result, developers are likely to err on the side of being too tactical.

->**UB:** Again, once you learn more about TDD, the more you will realize that refactoring and design are an integral part of the discipline.

 TDD guarantees that developers will initially write bad code.
 If you start writing code without thinking about the whole design problem, the first code